Yellow anaconda: Description

 Adults grow to an average of in total length.
 Females are generally larger than males and have been reported up to in length.
 They commonly weigh 25 to 35 kg, but specimens weighing more than 55 kg have been observed.
 The color pattern consists of a yellow, golden-tan or greenish-yellow ground color overlaid with a series of black or dark brown saddles, blotches, spots and streaks.

 Distribution and habitat

 The range of the yellow anaconda encompasses the drainage of the Paraguay River and its tributaries, from the Pantanal region in Bolivia, Paraguay, and western Brazil to northeastern Argentina and northern Uruguay.

 The anaconda's most suitable habitat occurs mostly in northern Argentina and southern Paraguay.
 It prefers mostly aquatic habitats, including swamps, marshes, and brush-covered banks of slow-moving rivers and streams.
 The species appears to have been introduced in Florida, although it is unknown whether the small population (thought to derive from escaped pets) is reproductive.

-The taxonomic sinking of Eunectes beniensis and Eunectes deschauenseei into Eunectes notaeus proposed by Rivas et al. (2023) results in this species also being found in western Bolivia, northern Brazil and coastal French Guiana.
+The taxonomic sinking of Eunectes beniensis and Eunectes deschauenseei into Eunectes notaeus proposed by Rivas et al. (2023) results in this species also being found in western Bolivia (and possibly nearby Brazil), northern Brazil, coastal French Guiana and possibly Suriname.